wAIfu-DEV/w-AI-fu/README.md

 2. Install [Python](https://www.python.org/downloads/) (prefer 3.10.10)
 3. Run INSTALL.bat in order to install dependencies
 4. Put your [NovelAI](https://novelai.net/) account email/password in the 'auth\novel_user.txt' and 'auth\novel_pass.txt' respectivly
+5. (Not required, only for twitch) Put a Twitch [Oauth token](https://twitchapps.com/tmi/) (without the 'oauth:' part) inside of 'auth\twitch_oauth.txt'
+6. (Not required, only for twitch) In config.json, set read_chat_live to true and twitch_channel_name to the name of your channel.

 You can now use w-AI-fu!
 Use the 'run.bat' file or the 'Run w-AI-fu' shortcut to run the program.